Sunday, July 25, 2021

 This Pandemic brought chaos and lousy energy into our lives.
 It has caused anxiety, fear, apathy, and grief.
 It killed our dreams and highest hopes.
 It made a lot of people hopeless and helpless.
 It made us believe that life is short and could suddenly be gone.

 The good, the bad, and the ugly taste what we are and what we give out to this world.
 We may never know when this Pandemic will end, but it's not the end yet to make a restart, a new beginning, so we'll have a happy ending.
+This is our chance to start anew, to create a better future for ourselves and our loved ones.

 ©️ 2021 Del Cusay